ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

   The use of the elastic public cloud enable FireSim to scale simulations up to thousands of nodes.
   In order to use FireSim, the repository must be cloned and executed on AWS instances.
   See :ref:`FireSim` for more information.

+**FPGA Prototyping**
+  FPGA prototyping is supported in Chipyard using SiFive's ``fpga-shells``.
+  Some examples of FPGA's supported are Arty and VCU118.
+  For more accurate and deterministic simulation results, please consider using the :ref:`FireSim` platform.
+  See :ref:`FPGA Prototyping` for more information.

 VLSI
 -------------------------------------------